WLAN-Pi/wlanpi-profiler/README.md

-  --no11ax              turn off 802.11ax High Efficiency (HE) reporting --oui_update          initiates update of OUI database (requires Internet connection) --read PCAP           read and analyze association request frames from pcap --version, -V         show program's version number and exit
+  --no11ax              turn off 802.11ax High Efficiency (HE) reporting --oui_update          initiates update of OUI database (requires Internet connection) --read PCAP           read and analyze association request frames from pcap --no_bpf_filters      removes BPF filters from sniffer() but may impact profiler performance --list_interfaces     print out a list of interfaces with an 80211 stack --version, -V         show program's version number and exit
 ```